 First-time homebuyer?
 Upsizing?
 Buying a second or vacation home?
 Downsizing?
-No matter your home buying aspiration, the first question you’ll always need to ask yourself is, how can I buy the home I want?
-Using this home affordability checklist can help answer that question.
-When you take the time to find out how much home you can really afford you’ll find it’s easier to make the many subsequent decisions on the when and where to buy your dream home.
-Check off these steps first and you’ll be ready to take the big leap.
+No matter your home-buying aspiration, the first question you’ll always need to ask yourself is, how can I buy the home I want?
+The six steps covered in this home affordability checklist can help answer that question.
+When you take the time to find out how much home you can really afford you’ll find it’s easier to make the many subsequent decisions on when and where to buy your dream home.
+Check off these steps first and you’ll be ready to take the big home investment leap.

 Your first step to check off on the home affordability list is to accurately determine what your annual income was for the previous full year.
 To do that you find the sum total of your gross income, before taxes or other deductions, and you add to that any potential future bonuses you might expect to receive and/or any other income sources you may have.
 If you are buying the house with a spouse or partner, for example as joints tenants, or with another person, perhaps as tenants in common, add their annual income as well to determine sum total annual income.